The 20 Greatest Italian Goalkeepers of All Time

 Spectacular keeper from the 1950s and 60s who crossed the great Milan divide, starring between the sticks for both Inter and Milan.
 Ghezzi had a fantastic all-action style, his acrobatic saves and reputation for his speed rushing off his line lead to his brilliant nickname - Kamikaze.

 Ghezzi had a great rivalry with Lorenzo Buffon, and they shared a number of similarities both on and off the pitch - they were cross-city rivals in the 1950s when Ghezzi was at Inter and Buffon was at Milan.
 And then in 1959 Ghezzi moved from Genoa to Milan, whilst Buffon went the other way.
 And they became cross-city rivals again a year later when Buffon moved to Inter!
 And finally, off the field, Ghezzi also dated the Italian TV star Edy Campagnoli, who later went on to marry Buffon!

 We started with Zoff.
 We finish with Buffon.

 The archetypal modern keeper - athletic, agile, acrobatic, powerful, great positional sense and fantastic with the ball at his feet, Buffon was also a leader.
-Yes, he had just about everything, but it’s also his consistency that puts him head and shoulders above many of his rivals.
-He literally seems to have been around forever, playing at a great standard from his early days with Parma in 1995 through to his 17 year spell with Juventus and subsequent year at PSG (adding the Ligue 1 winners title to his list of honours) and then Juventus again.
+Yes, he had just about everything, but it's also his consistency that puts him head and shoulders above many of his rivals.
+He literally seems to have been around forever, playing at a great standard from his early days with Parma in 1995 through to his 17 year spell with Juventus and subsequent year at Paris Saint-Germain (adding the Ligue 1 winners title to his list of honours) and then Juventus again.